How To Get a Job in Japan (Plus Latest POEA Jobs)

 Top 10 Most In-Demand Jobs in Japan for Filipinos

-POEA or the Philippine Overseas Employment Agency is in charge of accrediting foreign employers and local recruitment agencies.
-They validate jobs to ensure that Filipinos do not become victims of bad labor practices.
-All validated jobs are listed in the POEA database.
+POEA, or the Philippine Overseas Employment Agency (now the DMW or the Department of Migrant Workers), accredits foreign employers and local recruitment agencies.
+They validate jobs to ensure Filipinos are not victims of bad labor practices.
+All validated jobs are listed in the DMW database.

-Here are the top 10 most in-demand jobs in Japan for Filipinos as of January 2022:
+Here are the top 10 most in-demand jobs in Japan for Filipinos:

 1. Entertainers/Performing Artists